rpgreview/papersandpaychecks/cow-orkers.md

 **Blessings**

 With the Blessings perk, a character may provide a +1 bonus to any and all skill and characteristic tests to another character for one strategic turn, as a divine favour.
-However the Bless also costs the caster 1 mental bruise and takes a tactical round to carry out.
+However the Bless also costs the caster 2 Mental Bruises and takes a tactical round to carry out.

 **Cantrips**